 Hunt for the college that fully suits your interest is arguably the most difficult part of the college application process.
 There’s so much information to go through—how could brief campus visits and informational brochures really tell you where you’ll be most successful?

-We searched far and wide for colleges in the U.S. that provide special academic support programs for students with learning disabilities,specially Dyscalculia.
-We have done a careful review of each program, assigning points to each school based on how closely its services address the needs of students with dyscalculia and prepared a list for top 8 colleges for students with dyscalculia for applying 2020.
+We searched far and wide for colleges in the U.S. that provide special academic support programs for students with learning disabilities, specially Dyscalculia.
+We have done a careful review of each program, assigning points to each school based on how closely its services address the needs of students with dyscalculia and prepared a list for the top 8 colleges for students with dyscalculia for applying 2020.

-The LDP’s services are tailored to meet the specific needs of students with professionally diagnosed neurodevelopmental disorders, including Attention Deficit/Hyperactivity Disorder, Dyscalculia, Dyslexia, Learning Disorder, and Disorder of Written Expression.
-Special academic advising, test time extension, audio and dictating resources, appointment with special strategist staff are some of the services included in Learning Differences Program.
+The LDP’s services are tailored to meet the specific needs of students with professionally diagnosed neurodevelopmental disorders, including Attention-Deficit/Hyperactivity Disorder, Dyscalculia, Dyslexia, Learning Disorder, and Disorder of Written Expression.
+Special academic advising, test time extension, audio and dictating resources, an appointment with special strategist staff are some of the services included in the Learning Differences Program.

 East Tennessee State University is a public institution that was founded in 1911.
-It has a total undergraduate enrollment of 11,323, its setting is city, and the campus size is 366 acres.
+It has a total undergraduate enrollment of 11,323, its setting is a city, and the campus size is 366 acres.
 Notable alumni of East Tennessee State University include country music star Kenny Chesney and Michelle Livengood, former senior vice president of Krispy Kreme Doughnuts.
-ETSU’s learning support program caters to the wide range of academic needs of students with learning disabilities including dyscalculia, dyslexia and ADHD.
-Through the use of structured classrooms providing additional instruction, the Learning Support Program offers students support with essential skills in Mathematics, English (writing components) , and reading comprehension.
-A team of dedicated advisors, faculty and staff for addressing students issues is provided under this program.
-They work to enhance student’s essential skills in math, writing, and reading.
+ETSU’s learning support program caters to the wide range of academic needs of students with learning disabilities including dyscalculia, dyslexia, and ADHD.
+Through the use of structured classrooms providing additional instruction, the Learning Support Program offers students support with essential skills in Mathematics, English (writing components), and reading comprehension.
+A team of dedicated advisors, faculty, and staff for addressing students’ issues are provided under this program.
+They work to enhance student’s essential skills in math, writing and reading.

 Guilford College is a liberal arts school in Greensboro, NC.
-It was founded in 1837 as a Quaker boarding school but later turned into four-year college in the 1880s.
-Guilford’s speakers series is slated to host David Axelrod, Karl Rove and Kareem Abdul Jabbar.
-Among its more than 50 clubs are a yoga club, a Quidditch team and a chapter of Amnesty International.
+It was founded in 1837 as a Quaker boarding school but later turned into a four-year college in the 1880s.
+Guilford’s speaker series is slated to host David Axelrod, Karl Rove, and Kareem Abdul Jabbar.
+Among its more than 50 clubs are a yoga club, a Quidditch team, and a chapter of Amnesty International.
 Guilford has 23 NCAA Division III teams.
-Guilford College is also widely known for Accessibility Resource Center (ARC) which serves the purpose of equal access and opportunity to all students in all programs and services.
+Guilford College is also widely known for its Accessibility Resource Center (ARC) which serves the purpose of equal access and opportunity to all students in all programs and services.
 It aims to empower students to become strong self-advocates.
-Students with dyscalculia, dyslexia and other learning disabilities are provided with adaptive technology software to support reading, writing and study skills.
-Other accommodations under this program includes, extra time in class assignments, supportive and motivating environment, resources and tools like recording device for assistance.
+Students with dyscalculia, dyslexia, and other learning disabilities are provided with adaptive technology software to support reading, writing, and study skills.
+Other accommodations under this program include extra time in-class assignments, a supportive and motivating environment, resources, and tools like recording devices for assistance.
 Students can come up to ARC staff anytime to address individual needs.

 West Virginia Wesleyan College is a private institution that was founded in 1890.
 Wesleyan was the only West Virginia school listed among 200 colleges and universities across the country in Forbes “Grateful Grads 2018—200 Colleges with the Happiest, Most Successful Alumni.
 Wesleyan alumni hold leadership positions in a variety of fields and recent accolades include winners of the Breakthrough Prize in Life Sciences, an Emmy award, Dove Music Award, and GRAMMY award nomination.